chirvo/docker_sd_webui_gfx1100/README.md

 ## How to use

-- Install podman, and podman-compose (optional)
+- Install podman, and podman-compose
 ```bash
 $ sudo apt install podman
 ```